Hi! Thanks for reading. This post looks better in our award-winning app, Tips & Tricks for iPhone.

-WhatsApp is a popular internet messaging service used around the world as an alternative to text messages, phone calls and more.
-If you’re not familiar with the app, it’s like iMessage but not exclusive to Apple devices, or like text messaging without eating into your cell plan.
+WhatsApp is a popular internet messaging service used around the world as an alternative to text messages, phone calls, and more.
+If you’re not familiar with the app, it’s like iMessage without being exclusive to Apple devices, or like text messaging without eating into your cell plan.
 You can send photos and videos for free, and voice chat for free – so long as you’re connected to the internet, that is.

 It also offers strong end-to-end encryption by default, meaning nobody can see any of your correspondence except you and the person you’re chatting with.
 In short, it’s a very good way to communicate with friends and family.

 The downside is that you can only chat to other people with the WhatsApp app installed.
 Luckily, that includes more than a billion devices.
-Roughly one in seven people living on Earth today have WhatsApp!
-If you’re not one of them yet, you should download it free from the App Store and read on to learn the basics.
+These days, everyone and their grandma has Whatsapp.
+If you’re not a convert yet, or you’re new to the app, you should download it free from the App Store and read on to learn the basics.
 If you already have it, stick around for a guided tour or skip to the end for some additional pro tips.

 Once you’ve downloaded and opened WhatsApp, you’ll need to configure a few things before you can start using it properly.
 Follow through the guided instructions – the app will need your phone number to automatically match contacts, and to text you a verification code to prove ownership of your device.
 Once you’ve followed these basic steps, you’re in.

 Before getting started, you may want to configure your profile.
 This is what other people will see when messaging you, and includes your name and an optional profile picture.

 Go to the Settings tab and press your name at the top of the screen to edit your profile.
 You can press the Facebook link to import your existing data from the social network (Facebook owns WhatsApp, hence the easy integration) or enter details manually.